mlverse/lang/README.md

 Use an **LLM to translate a function’s help documentation on-the-fly**.
 `lang` overrides the `?` and `help()` functions in your R session.
-If you are using RStudio or Positron, the translated help page will appear in the usual help pane.
+If you are using RStudio or Positron, the translated help page will appear in the Help pane on the IDE.

-If you are a package developer, `lang` helps you translate your documentation, and to include it as part of your package. `lang` will use the same `?` override to display your translated help documents.

-## Installation
+## Installing

 To install the GitHub version of `lang`, use: